When water is chalky and murky, seems to have a thin film, and smells like chlorine, it is time to use a water softener.

-- Setting up the system on small or large houses won’t be a problem because it comes with all the job instructions and hardware.
+- Setting up the system in small or large houses won’t be a problem because it comes with all the job instructions and hardware.

-- It boasts the neoprene jacket that prevents insulation, so we found it pretty useful and reliable even in the coldest environments.
+- It boasts a neoprene jacket that prevents insulation, so we found it pretty useful and reliable even in the coldest environments.

 What We Didn’t Like:

 - The initial price and maintenance costs will be a little higher than with the standard softener.

 When it comes to quality products, few brands deliver like DuraWater.
 This Fleck 5600SXT up-flow water softener review will show you why.